code4romania/code4.ro/content/civic-tech-911/index.en.md

 ---
 title: Civic Tech 911
 slug: civic-tech-911
-description: We've got the expertise and patience to talk you though all your civic tech pain points.
+description: We've got the expertise and patience to talk you through all your civic tech pain points.
 type: page
 layout: civic-tech-911